cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - pwdU: An opaque byte string containing the user's password.
 - (skX, pkX): An AKE key pair used in role X; skX is the private key and pkX is the public key.
 For example, (skU, pkU) refers to U's private and public key.
-- kX: An OPRF private key used in role X. For example, kU refers to U's private OPRF key.
+- kX: An OPRF private key used for role X. For example, as described in
+  {{create-reg-response}}, kU refers to the private OPRF key for user U known only to the server.
 - I2OSP and OS2IP: Convert a byte string to and from a non-negative integer as described in {{?RFC8017}}.
 Note that these functions operate on byte strings in big-endian byte order.